bulletsk/pientertain/README.md

 - RaspiCam 0.1.8 or higher, https://www.uco.es/investiga/grupos/ava/node/40

 ###### (*)
 Q5 5.12 introduces DTLS support for encrypted UDP packets.
-If you come here from the future, Qt 5.12 will be on your Pi preinstalled.
+If you come here from the future, Qt 5.12 will be preinstalled on your Pi.